Benefits of legal deposit

 Can I lodge multiple copies at SLSA?
-Yes but, as only one is legally required, the other copies will be subject to evaluation as per standard donations.
+Yes but, as only one is legally required, the other copies will be subject to evaluation.
 A second copy may be placed in our SA Ready Reference Collection on open access, in any other collection deemed appropriate or will be returned to the donor if not required.

 Will my lodgment be acknowledged?
 Publishers lodging material at the Information Desk will receive a receipt.
 For posted material, publishers of serials will receive a receipt for the first issue only.
 Publishers of other material will receive a receipt itemising individual titles.
 Special arrangements may be made with major publishers regarding receipts to save Library resources.
 If you are in doubt as to the progress of your lodgment, check the catalogue.